Indicative/Indicative-Android/README.md

 Sample usage:

     // In the onCreate() method of your Application class, call the launch()
-    // method, passing in the application context and your project's API key
+    // method, passing in the application context and your project's API key.
+    // You can find yours by logging in at indicative.com and navigating to
+    // the Project Settings page.
     @Override
 	public void onCreate() {
 	    Indicative.launch(getApplicationContext(), "Your-API-Key-Goes-Here");